Travis Jeppesen

-Work and career
+Life and career

+Travis Jeppesen was born in Fort Lauderdale, Florida, and grew up in Charlotte, North Carolina.
+As a teenager, he studied writing under the playwright Naomi Iizuka.
+He later attended college at The New School, where he studied literature and philosophy.
+Upon graduation, he moved to Europe in 2001.

 Jeppesen's first novel, Victims, was selected by Dennis Cooper to debut his Little House on the Bowery series for Akashic Books in 2003; a Russian translation of the novel was published in 2005 by Eksmo.
 Written in a Southern Gothic vein, the novel is inspired in part by the UFO religious cult Heaven's Gate, which he researched extensively while working on the book.
 With its use of multiple narrators, dark absurdist comedy, and what Michael Miller, writing for the Village Voice, deemed its "schizophrenic logic" and "gleefully unique syntax," critics compared the novel's style to authors as diverse as William Faulkner, Kathy Acker, and Jean-Paul Sartre.

 Jeppesen followed Victims with a collection of poetry, Poems I Wrote While Watching TV.
 It was described by one critic as "synesthetic, kinetic poems hypersaturated with mass culture images, delivered in a tone that manages to sound simultaneously surreal and conversational."
 A second collection, Dicklung & Others, appeared in November 2009.
+That year, his play Daddy premiered at Hebbel am Ufer in Berlin, starring Vaginal Davis.

 Jeppesen's second novel, Wolf at the Door (Twisted Spoon Press), was completed during a residency at the Slovene Writers' Association in Ljubljana, and appeared in 2007.
 The book consists of two separate plot lines that never intersect.
 One concerns an aging artist suffering from a terminal illness who has removed himself to a small cabin to live out his final days, his sole contact being with a deaf-mute gravedigger with whom he is unable to effectively communicate.
 The second story centers on the nocturnal wanderings of a former porn star, who may or may not be a serial killer, in an unnamed Eastern European city.
-With its morbid themes and graphic depictions of sexual violence, the novel alienated many readers.
+With its morbid themes and depictions of violence, the novel alienated many readers.
 Others, such as the writer Noah Cicero, championed the novel for its originality, dark humor, and linguistic ingenuity.

 Jeppesen's third novel, The Suiciders, is considered by many to be his wildest book, with "writing that can go almost anywhere at any time," in the words of Blake Butler, though it can also be considered as a 21st-century continuation of the grotesque body tradition of Gargantua and Pantagruel and Don Quixote.
 Subsequent to its publication, he performed “marathon readings” of the entire novel, lasting eight hours without pause, at the Institute of Contemporary Arts in London and the Whitney Museum of American Art in New York.